Equivariant stable sheaves and toric GIT: Descent of equivariant sheaves under toric GIT

 \subsection{Pullback functors}

-We preserve notations of the previous section, still assuming the pair $(G,\gamma)$ to be generic.
+We preserve notation of the previous section, still assuming the pair $(G,\gamma)$ to be generic.
 In this section, we introduce pull-back functors from $\Ref^T(Y)$ to $\Ref^T(X)$.
+Note that the superscript $T$ stands for equivariant, and means $T_X$-equivariant on $X$, and $T_Y$-equivariant on $Y$.
 The images of these functors will contain precisely the equivariant reflexive sheaves on $X$ that descend to $Y$ and that are suitable to compare slope stability notions on $X$ and $Y$.